veyseltech2020/aws/hands-on/Intro lamda&API Gateway-1/README.md

 - Go to S3 menu using AWS console

-- Create a bucket of `clarusway.source.lambda` with following properties,
+- Create a bucket of `veysel.source.lambda` with following properties,

 ```text
 Region                      : US East (N.Virginia)